“What are my options for HIPAA compliant cloud storage? ”

 In recent years, cloud storage has risen in both effectiveness and popularity.
-Its convenience factor is undeniable– the ability to access your data from anywhere, on any device, universally synced, is amazing.
+Its convenience is undeniable– the ability to access your data from anywhere is amazing.
 But can business associates and medical providers take advantage of these services to store PHI?
-What exactly does it mean for a cloud storage service to be HIPAA compliant, and which services fit the bill?
+What exactly does it mean for a cloud storage service to be HIPAA compliant, and which services provide the most secure cloud storage options?

 There are a few things that are essential when it comes to finding a HIPAA compliant cloud storage provider.
 You need to be choosy, since putting your data “in the cloud” makes it hard to achieve HIPAA-compliant levels of security.
-When the PHI is completely out of your hands and stored on an off-site network (as cloud storage is), you need to be absolutely sure that your data is properly encrypted in case of a breach.
+When PHI is out of your hands and stored off-site (as cloud storage is), you need to be absolutely sure that your data is safe.

 So without further ado, here’s a breakdown of some popular cloud vendor services and whether or not they are HIPAA compliant: